thomasbyttebier/thomasbyttebier/_posts/2015-08-31-less-css-mess.md

 Itcss’s main purpose is to never have trouble with inheritance or the cascade again, as it's mostly these inherent CSS principles that easily lead to smelly code.
 The idea is simple yet effective: write CSS in specificity order.
 Start with generic, far-reaching styles and end with very specific localized styles.
 Itcss groups styles with equal specificity into so-called layers.
 Let me go over each of the itcss layers concisely, just to give you an idea.

 The first itcss layer is called the *generic layer*.
-It's things like (link: https://necolas.github.io/normalize.css/ text: normalize) or (link: http://www.paulirish.com/2012/box-sizing-border-box-ftw/ text: box-sizing rules).
+It's things like [normalize](https://necolas.github.io/normalize.css/) or [box-sizing rules](http://www.paulirish.com/2012/box-sizing-border-box-ftw/).
 They affect as good as every element on a page, but have very low specificity.
 It’s best to thematically organize them in separate files, having the itcss layer clearly readable in the filenames, say *generic.normalize.css*, *generic.box-sizing.css* and so on.
 It's the first files that get included on your pages.

 Next, add files for your base styles: unclassed element selectors.
 This is itcss’s *base layer*.
 You’ll end up with files such as *base.forms.css*, *base.links.css*, *base.lists.css* and *base.typography.css*.
 After this itcss layer, you’ll never run into an element selector again: it’s all class selectors from now on, naturally overwriting earlier generic or base CSS rules if necessary.